AstraZeneca heart drug in regulatory fast lane for wider use

 The FDA grants a priority review when a medicine has scope to provide significant improvements in the treatment.

 AstraZeneca is relying on Brilinta, which it believes can sell $3.5 billion annually by 2023, to help offset a wave of patent losses on older drugs.
-The product was a central plank in its defense against a takeover bid by Pfizer last year.
+The product was a central plank in its defence against a takeover bid by Pfizer last year.
+(Reporting by Ben Hirschler; editing by David Clarke)